Do you ever want to give up on writing? Read on to overcome doubt and find your calling as a writer.

 Don't be afraid.
 Remember that you are called to this.

-Remember that you have unique gifts.
-They don’t have to be perfect to be good enough.
+Remember that you have unique gifts, and they don't have to be perfect to be good enough.
 They can be trained and disciplined with practice.
-You have incredible gifts.

 And remember that your writing fills a need in more readers than you can imagine.
 It's a need for something life itself rarely offers.
 It's a taste, perhaps, of what life is supposed to be, but can't be for so many tragic reasons.